Life or Choice?

 Joyce: Well, I guess.
 But why say it that way?

-Leif: Is there verbiage that would correspond more accurately to the truth?
+Leif: I care only about the truth.
+Is there verbiage that would correspond more accurately to the truth?

 Joyce: I don’t know, I guess not.
 But it doesn’t sound good.